xalisci/developer.chrome.com/site/en/blog/origin-trials/index.md

       `<meta http-equiv="origin-trial" content="TOKEN_GOES_HERE">`
    -  As an HTTP header:
       `Origin-Trial: TOKEN_GOES_HERE`
-1. Try out the new feature.
+1. Try the new feature.
 1. Submit feedback.
 Do this through the origin trial site.
 This feedback is not public and is available only to a limited group of people on the Chrome team.
 Each trial also provides a link for spontaneous community feedback.